shawnsong/ceph-handbook/README.md

 [ceph-mon][DEBUG ] ceph version 13.2.4 (b10be4d44915a4d78a8e06aa31919e74927b142e) mimic (stable)
 ```

-Please make sure all nodes have ceph installed correctly.
-This can be done by checking the ceph version:
+Please make sure all nodes (node3, node4, ceph-mon) have ceph installed correctly.
+This can be done by checking the ceph version.
+For example, on node3:
 ```shell
 $ ssh node3
 $ ceph --version